elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 from something like `null` that could occur in any variable and brought it outside the actual data type of the value we want to use.
-It adds that information on top of the underlying value and forces us to deal with both cases via pattern matching, making our code reliable, robust and complete by default.
+It adds that information on top of the underlying value and forces us to deal with both cases via pattern matching.

 Note also that in the above example we simply passed through for the `Nothing` case.
-This particular situation is a special case of matching on `Maybe` that is simplified for us by `Maybe.map` in the core `Maybe` module.
+In this case we are passing `Nothing` straight through and only interested in transforming the value under `Just`.
+This case is handled for us more succinctly by `Maybe.map`.
 We could rewrite the code as

 ```elm
 shouldBeSeven : Maybe Int